bparanj/crystal/electronics/zettel/voltage.md

    Study how high-voltage circuits differ from low-voltage circuits.
 What unique challenges and solutions exist when working with high-voltage systems?

 Voltage, also known as electrical potential difference, represents the energy per unit charge available to move electrons through a conductor.
 It serves as the driving force in electrical circuits, causing current to flow when a complete path exists.
 Measured in volts (V), voltage plays a crucial role in determining the behavior and capabilities of electrical systems.

 Atomic Ideas:

 Voltage represents the electric potential difference between two points in an electrical circuit.
 It quantifies the energy required to move a unit charge from one point to another within an electric field.

- Voltage resembles the difference in water pressure between two points in a pipe system.
+oltage resembles the difference in water pressure between two points in a pipe system.
 Just as water flows from high pressure to low pressure, electrons move from high voltage to low voltage.

 To measure voltage between two points in a simple circuit: